amreenfatema95/coffeemaker/README.md

 3.1 Usage through an IDE
 ------------------------

-If an IDE like eclipse is being used then it would be required to run the TestMinesweeper.java file.
+If an IDE like eclipse is being used then it would be required to run the TestCoffeeMaker.java file.

 3.2 Usage through a command line interface
 ------------------------------------------